-It’s quite appealing when you think that rather than sitting in a busy UK city airport for a few hours waiting for the connecting flight to Paris, you could be indulging in more quality time in charming St Malo before your train departs.
-Depending on how you time your connections, picture yourself relaxing over a quick coffee or leisurely lunch in one of the eateries packed along the quaint cobbled streets – and it’s all just a few steps from where the ferry docks.
+More appealing than sitting in a busy UK city airport for a few hours waiting for the connecting flight to Paris, you could be walking around charming St Malo before your train departs.
+Time your connections perfectly to relax over a quick coffee or leisurely lunch in one of the countless brasseries along the quaint cobbled streets.
+And, it’s all just a short walk from where the ferry docks.

-The trip itself takes a route right across the northwest of France, boasting fantastic views of the countryside, whizzing past rural towns and undulating fields.
+The trip itself takes a route right across the northwest of France, boasting fantastic countryside views, whizzing past rural towns and undulating fields.
 The first major city to traverse is Rennes, the capital of Brittany.
-It’s medieval half-timbered houses and vibrant streets are a sight to behold, whether that’s during a changeover for the next train, or at a quick glimpse for those who have booked a direct journey.
+Its medieval half-timbered houses and vibrant streets are a sight to behold, whether that’s during a changeover for the next train, or at a quick glance on the direct journey train.

-Once Rennes is out of the way, it’s the home straight to Paris.
-Like before, there’s plenty to keep your mind occupied outside the carriage, as the train travels through a mix of quaint communes such as Alençon and the gorgeous vistas of Perche Natural Regional Park.
-Before you know it, the train rolls into Paris Montparnasse station and you have arrived.
+Once you’re past Rennes, there’s plenty to keep your mind occupied outside the carriage, as the train travels through a mix of quaint communes such as Alençon and the gorgeous vistas of Perche Natural Regional Park.
+Before you know it, the train will be rolling into Paris Montparnasse station for your arrival.

-Paris has so much to see and do, it’s no wonder over 80 million foreign tourists visit each year.
-As the trains from St Malo are so fast and frequent, it’s easy to take day trips or even short weekends away without having to plan too far in advance.
+Paris has a plethora of things to see and do; it’s no wonder over 80 million tourists visit each year.
+Fast and frequent trains from St Malo make it easy to take day trips or even short weekends away without having to plan too far in advance.

-For tickets, timetables and prices, we’d recommend checking out www.trainline.eu/ and searching for a St Malo to Paris route when it suits you.
+For train tickets, timetables and prices, we’d recommend going to www.trainline.eu/ and searching for a St Malo to Paris route for a time that suits you.